SANCA’S Out-Patient Programme

 Although SANCA receives a subsidy from the Department of Social Development as well as grants and donations from a range of funders, income from these sources are insufficient to enable the organisation to offer an entirely free service.
 Clients are charged according to a set fee structure.
 The average cost per session, which covers assessment, group or individual sessions, drug testing as well as VCT sessions.

 SANCA Western Cape is committing to offering professional, affordable services of high quality.
 Clients who are not in the financial position to cover the full costs of the programme are welcome to negotiate a special fee with the social worker at the intake interview.
-No client will be denied services if they cannot afford to pay the fee.
+No client will be denied services if they cannot afford to pay a fee.